bparanj/hivegrid.dev/README.md

 HiveGrid is tailored for early-stage startups that are still searching for product/market fit.
 Scalability is not the immediate concern and modular solution allows startups to iterate quickly based on market feedback.

-With this flexible and lightweight toochain, you can rapidly build and deploy features, experiment with features without the burden of complex architectures.
+With this flexible and lightweight toochain, you can rapidly build, deploy and experiment with features without the burden of complex architectures.
 You can validate ideas, make data-driven decisions, and adapt your product as you learn more about your target market.

 By leveraging the modular approach, you can start small, gradually evolve and prioritize features that resonate with users.
 Whether you're a small team or a solo founder, HiveGrid is designed to keep your development process lean, agile and focused on rapid experimentation and learning about your target market.